See your memories from all angles

 Data at rest is encrypted so a lost disk or misrouted backup is not a headline event.

 Beyond one-shot recall APIs, you get multiple ways to inspect what is stored: skim structure, browse by theme, compare over time, and verify what an agent would see before it reaches production.
-Transparency beats treating memory as an opaque vector bucket.
+Transparency beats hoping each chat product remembered the right slice on its own.

 Supported file types